Dedicated Nashville criminal defense lawyer

 From 2011 to 2012, Ben took a one-year hiatus from the firm to serve as a law clerk for Judges Jane B. Stranch and Gilbert S. Merritt, both of the U.S. Court of Appeals for the Sixth Circuit.
 As a law clerk, Ben assisted the judges with dozens of cases in several areas of law—such as criminal (state and federal), civil rights, personal injury, employment, contracts and constitutional.

 Prior to law school, Ben attended the University of Chicago—graduating with honors.
 He is a graduate of the TBI, Metro Police, and Tennessee Highway Patrol Citizens Academies, in which participants learn firsthand about law enforcement procedures, structure, and investigation.
-Outside of work, Ben enjoys coaching the USN mock trial team, cheering the Tennessee Titans to victory, attending art shows featuring the work of his talented sister Jaime Raybin, and traveling with his wife Sarah.
+Outside of work, Ben enjoys coaching the USN mock trial team, cheering the Tennessee Titans to victory, spending time with his cats Biscuit and Lacey, and traveling with his wife Sarah.
 He sits on the Board of Trustees for the Nashville Temple.

 Jurisdictions Admitted to Practice